Can You Hear the Music...

 This was the vessel that soared my musical education to newer, and unexplored heights.
 Cheap, yes, but to me it sounded great, and it's what mom could afford.
 Just about every hit single, or entire album that was popular in the 60's eventually made it to this little turntable with the plush felt covering.

 I had one of these around the earliest months of 1963.
 It saw me through many 45's and a few LP's.
 The most played LP I had was "Beatles '65" which came out around Christmas in 1964.
 My next favorite LP was The Rolling Stones' "12 x 5".

-I tried a number of the old 45 record adaptors, but my favorite was the old reliable plastic spindle cylander that could hold several 45's at once.
-Sometimes when I tried to fit the flat single adapter it would go on crooked, and the record would play all wobbly.
+I tried a number of 45 record adaptors, but my favorite was the old reliable plastic pop-up adaptor that came attached to the turntable of the record player.
+Not all of these players had that feature, but many of them did.
+I also tried the plastic spindle cylander that could hold several 45's at once; it was a bit too clunky for me.
+The standard plastic adaptors worked, but there were times when I tried to fit them tightly into the hole of the 45 adapter they'd go on crooked, and the record would play all wobbly.

 Remember taping pennies, or a nickel on the tone arm to keep the needle from skipping?
 Eventually when my needle got so bad, I had to use both - sometimes even a quarter to weight it down.
 There also was a weird ball of fuzz that collected on the needle making the sound distorted.

 Better yet, remember having to buy a replacement needle?
 The diamond was sometimes mounted on a little L-shaped slab of plastic or a square plastic backing, and in the late 60's, I think it cost around Seven dollars.

 It was also great fun to turn my favorite song into an "Alvin and the Chipmunks" rendition by simply adjusting the speeds to 45 or 78 rpm.
 Such idiotic hours of fun kept me happily occupied.